 While in many countries and areas of Europe, Covid restrictions have eased, the situation varies according to local measures.
 For this reason, tour operators should provide reliable information regarding current health measures in a clear and accurate manner to help travelers make their experience as pleasant and safe as possible.

 2. Go Mobile First

-Users expect that everything can be solved in a convenient, simple and frictionless way from their mobile device is not new in general, but it is particularly true for the tourism sector.
+Users expect that everything can be solved in a convenient, simple, and frictionless way from their mobile devices is not new in general.
+Still, it is particularly true for the tourism sector.

-The digital experience is in the tourist’s hand, anything that allows them to interact with their device and live a unique mobile experience will be an advantage now more than ever.
+The digital experience is in the tourist’s hands; anything that allows them to interact with their device and live a unique mobile experience will be more advantageous now than ever.

 3. Create content with Local SEO

 Search engine positioning is essential for any option (hotel, gastronomic, commercial, etc.) to be found by users.

 However, it is also necessary to bet on local SEO in the region to be found quickly by travelers on that particular site at that precise moment.
 This way, the tour operator’s content will stand out from the general results.

 The emergence of a new class of travelers, who continuously work while traveling the world, is a growing segment.
 This type of travel-workers value accommodations and services that allow them to stay connected at all times to meet their professional responsibilities.
 In addition to price and experience, places that offer a pleasant and comfortable stay with good Internet connectivity are a plus, making their services more popular.